tiittapauppi/hello-world/README.md

 # hello-world
 Hello world

-Hi, I'm Riikka and I'm IT professional (not a coder) and newbie coder.
+Hi, I'm Ria and I'm IT professional.
+Coding stuff mainly for LARP projects I'm working on.
-I study coding, so I can do my job better, even my job is not about coding.